-We are a tiny brewery, with a tiny carbon footprint, but we are still mindful of every decision we make and how it relates to the environment.
-We’re continually looking for ways of reducing our waste, reducing our climate impact and giving back to nature.
+We are a very small brewery, with an even smaller amount of emissions, but we are still mindful of every decision we make and how it relates to the environment.
+We’re continually looking for ways of reducing our waste, reducing our climate impact, and giving back to nature.
 Without a healthy planet, there would be no beer.
-Being carbon neutral is something we've been passionate about since the beginning, it is important to us and our future!

 Here are some of the current initiatives and future goals we have planned at Half Hours on Earth.